 What type of leave are student employees eligible for if they become sick?

-Student employees are not eligible for sick leave.
-However, the student may require academic support if they miss classes.
+Student employees are eligible for supplemental sick leave.
+The student may require academic support if they miss classes, which they should discuss with their professor(s) and/or the Office of Dean of Students.
 Please refer the student to Student Health Services for screening and support.

 Do I need a parking permit if I am going back to work on (either) campus?